How Many Times a Day Should I Feed My Pomeranian? Pomeranian Feeding Guide

 Best Food to Feed a Pomeranian

-The best food is one that fits your dog’s age, activity level, and digestive system.
-Many Pomeranians do well with dry kibble, but you can mix in wet food for flavor or moisture.
-Avoid low-quality brands that rely on artificial colors or heavy grains.
+The best food is the one that fits your dog’s specific age, activity level, and digestive system while meeting AAFCO minimum nutritional standards.
+Many Pomeranians do well with primarily dry kibble, but adding a tablespoon of wet food for moisture and palatability is a legitimate strategy, particularly for picky eaters or seniors.
+Avoid low-quality brands that list corn, wheat, or soy as the first ingredient, and avoid those that rely on artificial colors or preservatives like BHA and BHT.

 Wet Food